 What is PERM?

-PERM is the Department of Labor’s computerized system for processing labor certification applications.
+PERM is the Department of Labor’s computerized system for processing a labor certification application, which is the first and most important step in obtaining an employment-based Green Card.
 To apply for a labor certification under PERM, the U.S. employer must first perform an extensive recruitment procedure to determine if there are U.S. workers available for the position in question.
 If the recruitment reveals that there are no U.S. workers ready, willing, able, and qualified to fill the position, the employer completes an extensive questionnaire and series of attestations, which is then submitted electronically to the Department of Labor.
 Documentation in support of the application is retained by the employer and only submitted to the Department of Labor in case of an audit.
 Once submitted to the Department of Labor, the application is either approved or in some cases, subject to audit or investigation or denied.